julelang/manual/src/compiler/directives.md

 List of arguments:
 - `boundary`: Disables boundary checking for slice and array index/slice expressions.
 It also disables nil checking for slices.
 - `nilptr`: Disables nil pointer dereferencing checking for reference pointer dereferencing, smart pointer dereferencing, and anonymous function call expressions.

+## Directive `future`

+Declares an async function as [future function](/concurrency/async-runtime/future-functions).

+## Directive `ready`

+Declares a function as ready function, suitable for the future returns.